nyydsatead/nyydsatead/README.md

 <p>
   <samp>
-    Hello, I'm Frederik working at <a href="http://www.kukk.lol/">kukk.lol </a>.Interested in learning and             exploring more about engineeringand Backend Development.
+    Hello, I'm Frederik, running at <a href="http://www.kukk.lol/">kukk.lol</a>.Interested in learning and             exploring more about engineeringand Backend Development.
   </samp>
 </p>